Singapore Democratic Party: 2011–2020 : Party improvements

-2017–2018: Lawsuit regarding by-elections

 On 7 August 2017, former Parliamentary Speaker Halimah Yacob vacated her seat in Marsiling-Yew Tee GRC in order to contest that year's presidential election.
-While the seat remain vacant, the grassroots advisor (which was linked to People's Association) was replaced by Chua Chu Kang GRC MP Zaqy Mohamad the day after.
+While the seat remain vacant, the grassroots advisor was replaced by Chua Chu Kang GRC MP Zaqy Mohamad the day after.
 Despite Mohamad was a minority MP for the GRC and a grassroots advisor is not the same as having an MP elected by residents of the constituency, one of the original purposes of the GRC system was to ensure minority representation, and thus a by-election was not held.
 On 14 September (the same day Yacob was sworn as president after the election went uncontested), the party's assistant treasurer Wong Souk Yee filed a lawsuit for a by-election (intended to occur on 15 January 2018 as cited in a pre-trial conference) to be called.
 Justice Chua Lee Ming presided on the hearing, but on 9 April 2018, their bid was dismissed and Wong was tasked to pay S$10,764.35; Chua told that a by-election should be called only when all seats in a GRC are vacated (which was did once on the 1992 Marine Parade by-election), and there is no legal basis to ask the three remaining MPs to resign.
 On 16 January 2019, Wong called on the apex court to issue a mandatory order to compel its three MPs to step down for a two-hour hearing.